HWTeng-Teaching/202402-Financial-Econometrics/HW_ch05.24/HW_ch05.24.abc.md

 H1: estimated coefficients different from zero

-At 90% and 95% confidence levels, the p-values ​​for hypothesis test of whether the estimated coefficients equal zero,  $\beta_3$ and $\beta_1$ are both less than 0.1 and 0.05, rejecting the null hypothesis H0.
+At 90% and 95% confidence levels, the p-values ​​for hypothesis test of  $\beta_3$ and $\beta_1$ are both less than 0.1 and 0.05, rejecting the null hypothesis H0.

 However, the p-value of $\beta_2$ is greater than 0.1 and 0.05, so the null hypothesis H0 is not rejected.
 Assume that it is not significantly different from 0